YifuQiu/Data_Process/README.md

 ## Data-driven questions:
 - What is the relationship between the duration of the song and its popularity?
-- What is the evolution of the popularity accross time?
+- how songs popularity varies in time?
 - Are 'happy songs' more popular than 'sad songs'?

 # Finding Data